 The Duke Lemur Center fka Duke Primate Ceneter is the home of more than 300 prosimians; visits

 by appointment only.
 The Primate Center has a gift shop called Lemur

 Landing.
 From the website:

 The Duke University Primate Center houses the world's largest collection of endangered primates.
 The center specializes in "prosimians" -- lemurs and related species that evolved from the primate family tree long before monkeys and apes.
 Through conservation, education and research, the center is helping us to better understand and protect these remarkable animals."

 Of interest to Zoboomafoo fans:

-The Duke Primate Center also is the home of "Zoboomafoo," the
+The Duke Primate Center also was the home of "Zoboomafoo," the

 adorable lemur in the Kratt Brother's televised PBS show.
 The real

-"Zoboomafoo" is named "Jovian," a young male Coquerel's
+"Zoboomafoo" was named "Jovian," a young male Coquerel's

 Sifaka who was born at the Duke Primate Center.
 (Jovian's mother